Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 ## Where we currently are

 A testing environment needs tests, and to test what we'd done, we needed a variety of valid data visualizations.
-Luckily, Bokeh very generously had us over 100 example plots in the documentation that we could test against.
+Luckily, Bokeh very generously had over 100 example plots in the documentation that we could test against.
 Testing against the documentation came with a few challenges: one of which was the fact that the documentation would always need to be built and served locally before